Philosophy: Global and Comparative Perspectives (BA)

 About the programme

 “A great feature of our programme is that it builds upon Leiden’s strong tradition in political and continental philosophy by adding work from Asian and Islamic thinkers.
-Students can study the thought of the Buddha, Nāgārjuna, Confucius and Avicenna alongside Plato, Heidegger and Rawls.
-In my courses I draw upon classical and contemporary traditions around the globe to discuss a particular set of questions."
+Alongside Plato, Heidegger and Rawls, students can study the thoughts of the Buddha, Nāgārjuna, Confucius and Avicenna."

 If you take on the Philosophy: Global and Comparative Perspectives bachelor’s programme, be prepared to put in a full working week of about 40 hours.
 Of this, an average of 20 hours will be spent in the classroom, attending lectures or tutorials, for example.
 The rest of these hours will be spent on independent study.
 Each lecture will be focused on a particular topic, and complemented by tutorials in which the material will be discussed in greater depth and with more student input, such as individual or group presentations.

 Do you need support during your study?
 We make sure to offer our students the support they need.
 A mentor will be at hand to offer the help or advice that you need.